ndwiv/yogitrack-prototype/Design/UseCases.md

 ### Use case 2.
 Add a class
 - Actor: Manager
-- Description: The staff member adds a new class to the schedule with the following data:
+- Description: The manager adds a new class to the schedule with the following data:
    - Instructor Id
    - Day, time
    - Class type